gh0st91/WSL_PlugNPlay/README.md

 ## Usage

-1. Download the latest exe or ps1 from the [Releases](https://github.com/username/repo-name/releases) page.
+1. Download the latest WSL_PlugNPlay.exe or .ps1 from the [Releases](https://github.com/username/repo-name/releases) page.
 2. Have your WSL distro up and running before opening WSL_PlugNPlay.exe or WSL_PlugNPlay.ps1
 	- If you choose to run the powershell script, run it from an admin powershell prompt.
 	- If you choose to run the exe, congratulations!
 Everything is taken care of.
 Just click 'Yes' on the UAC prompt.